12+

 “Господин Великий Новгород!”

 The ancient city was first mentioned in 859 in the Novgorod First Chronicle.
-In the IX century, it was a major center of international trade: it had a favorable location because it stood at the crossroads of waterways.
-The city was governed by the Veche (вече) — the people’s Assembly, which elected the knyaz, set taxes and solved public issues.
-Even during the raids of the Golden Horde, Novgorod remained independent.
-In 1478, during the reign of Ivan III Vasilyevich, the city united lands with Moscow.
+In the 9th century, it was a major center of international trade, benefitting (выигрывая) from a favorable location at the crossroads of waterways.
+The city was governed by the Veche (вече)—the people’s assembly — which elected the knyaz (князь), set taxes, and resolved public matters.
+Even during the raids of the Golden Horde, Novgorod maintained (сохранил) its independence.
+In 1478, during the reign of Ivan III Vasilyevich, the city was incorporated (объединена) into the lands of Moscow.

-Novgorod played an important role in the development of Russian historical science: numerous birch bark letters found here, scientists were able to learn not only many facts of political and social history, but also to better understand the culture of everyday life of Ancient Russia.
-Basically, the letters were petitions, bills of sale, letters, conspiracies.
-Especially interesting from a scientific point of view were the letters with drawings: dating from the XIII century, they are among the most ancient among the works of children’s creativity that have come down to us.
+Novgorod played a crucial role (важную роль) in the development of Russian historical science.
+Thanks to numerous birch bark letters discovered there, scientists have been able to learn not only many facts about political and social history but also to better comprehend (понять) the culture of daily life in ancient Russia.
+These letters primarily consisted (состояли) of petitions, bills of sale, personal letters, and even spells (заговоры).
+Especially intriguing (интригующий) from a scientific viewpoint were the letters with drawings.
+Dating from the 13th century, they are among the oldest examples of children’s artistic expression (детское художественное творчество) that have come down to us.

-As many as 12 letters were found in Veliky Novgorod, they were created by a boy named Onfim, who was apparently 6—7 years old.
-He didn’t just write on birch bark, but also drew (the drawings were not numbered and included in the total number of diplomas).
-Experts found out that all of them were created around 1234—1268 and they all survived together, because, most likely, the young man just lost them all together.
+Remarkably (примечательно), twelve such letters were discovered in Veliky Novgorod.
+They were created by a boy named Onfim, who was approximately 6–7 years old.
+He not only wrote on birch bark but also drew on it.
+(The drawings were not numbered and are not included in the total count of letters).
+Experts have determined (установили) that all of them were created around 1234–1268, and that they survived together because, most likely, the young boy simply lost them all at the same time.

-From the Proto-Slavic language, the Common East Slavic language was distinguished (VI—VII century).
-And after that, the Common East Slavic language (it is also called Old Russian) was already formed, which existed until the XIV century.
-Feudal fragmentation of Russia, the separation of northeastern Russia from western and southwestern Russia led to the formation of the Great Russian state in the XIV—XVI centuries and to the new formation of the Russian language.
+From the Proto-Slavic language, the Common East Slavic language emerged (выделился) in the 6th-7th centuries.
+Subsequently (впоследствии), the Common East Slavic language (also known as Old Russian) was formed, and it existed until the 14th century.
+The feudal fragmentation (феодальная раздробленность) of Russia, along with the separation of northeastern Russia from western and southwestern Russia, led to the formation of the Great Russian state in the 14th-16th centuries and to the subsequent (последующее) development of the Russian language.

-The history of the Russian literary language traditionally begins with the emergence of writing.
-The first reliable written monuments appeared after the baptism of Russia in 988.
-Russia received liturgical books in Slavic translations from Greek from Bulgaria.
-These texts were written in Old Slavonic, an artificial written language created by Cyril and Methodius and their students.
+The history of the Russian literary language traditionally begins with the advent (появление) of writing.
+The first reliable written records (письменные памятники) appeared after the baptism of Russia in 988.
+Russia received liturgical books in Slavic translations from Greek, originating from Bulgaria.
+These texts were written in Old Slavonic, an artificial written language created by Cyril and Methodius and their disciples (ученики).

-When Old Slavonic texts appear in Russia, their language is exposed to the influence of local East Slavic dialects under the hand of Russian scribes.
-Thus arose the Russian edition of the Old Slavonic language, i.e. the Church Slavonic language.
+When Old Slavonic texts appeared in Russia, their language was influenced (подвергался влиянию) by local East Slavic dialects due to the work of Russian scribes.
+Thus, the Russian version of the Old Slavonic language came into existence; this version is known as Church Slavonic.

 Oleg of Novgorod (Oleg the Wise, Oleg of Kiev), perhaps, is one of the most mysterious rulers of Russia.